 Case management is provided by community contractors or PAL staff while young adults receive financial assistance.
 Efforts are made to partner with local housing authorities, workforce development boards, and other community resources to ensure that youth in need receive services to help them achieve successful outcomes.
-Aftercare Room and Board Assistance is provided through contracted case management services.
+Aftercare room and board assistance is provided by contracted transition support services providers.

-Aftercare Room and Board Assistance (based on need) Up to $500 per month with a total cap of $3,000 of accumulated payments per young adult; variances may be considered in emergency or special circumstances.
+Based on need, young adults can receive aftercare room and board assistance (up to $500 per month with a total cap of $3,000 of accumulated payments); variances may be considered in emergency or special circumstances.

 - Must be between 18 and 21 years of age;

 - Must be a U.S. citizen or qualified alien;

 - Must have aged out of foster care at age 18 or older;